02 Misc Laff: The Dual Novel

 - Mar 5

-What got me thinking about this is an odd note in Lafferty’s papers.
+What set me thinking about this was an odd note in Lafferty’s papers.
 He writes: “The double novel, printed in alternate lines of black and orange, each set to be read separately but with sub-[?] in-feed from the other.
-In a way Archipelago and The Devil Is Dead could be printed this way.”
-What would the latter look like?
-In the November 7th case, perhaps:
+In a way, Archipelago and The Devil Is Dead could be printed this way.”
+What would such a double novel look like?
+In the case of November 7, perhaps something like this: